Algorithms for Embedded Vision

 Some of this innovation may involve replacing a general-purpose algorithm with a hardware-optimized equivalent.
 With such a broad range of processors for embedded vision, algorithm analysis will likely focus on ways to maximize pixel-level processing within system constraints.

-The EVA algorithm definition refers to both high-level conceptual operations (ex: edge detection) as well as hardware-specific optimizations (ex: parallel adaptive filtering in an FPGA).
-There are many sources for non-hardware-specific algorithms, and the EVA will become yet another.
-However, the Embedded Vision Alliance has an opportunity to become one of the best industry resources for learning about algorithms that map to specific embedded hardware, since the EVA Members will be sharing this information directly with the EVA community.
+This section refers to both general-purpose operations (ex: edge detection) and hardware-optimized versions (ex: parallel adaptive filtering in an FPGA).
+Many sources exist for general-purpose algorithms.
+The Embedded Vision Alliance is one of the best industry resources for learning about algorithms that map to specific hardware, since Alliance Members will share this information directly with the vision community.

 One of the most-popular sources of computer vision algorithms is the OpenCV Library.
 OpenCV is open-source and currently written in C, with a C++ version under development.
 For more information, see the Alliance’s interview with OpenCV Foundation President and CEO Gary Bradski, along with other OpenCV-related materials on the Alliance website.